fatimaqais/clicks-backend/README.md

 pip3 install -r requirements.txt

 ```
-6. Set up the **env.py** file but make sure you add it to **.gitignore** so that the contents of your env.py file stays hidden and isn't pushed to GitHub.
+6. Set up the **env.py** file but make sure you add it to **.gitignore** so that the contents of your env.py file stay hidden and aren't pushed to GitHub.
 7. Make sure all the changes have been migrated and you should be okay to run the project.

+## Credits

+- Images were taken from [Pexels](https://www.pexels.com/)
+- The project was inspired by the [code institute](https://learn.codeinstitute.net) back-end DRF_API.
+After taking ideas from the DRF_API I created my own events section which contains a different model and review section.
+Because of the lack of time and starting a new job, I wanted to keep the project simple and related to something I had learnt and enjoyed creating.
+I liked the walk-through project and wanted to create my social media page with a something different, so I added an event section.